r0man-ist/regC/README.md

 The aim is to make available the data relating to provenance information and custodial history of the copies identified by the register (many of which are still in the Bodleian's collections today).

-The project is part of a Master's thesis at Humboldt Universität zu Berlin (MA Library and Information Science).
+The project is part of a Master's thesis at Humboldt Universität zu Berlin (MA cleLibrary and Information Science).